CaioFPeres/SkyChunksAndSkyIslands/README.md

 This plugin doesn't delete chunks in the End, because i thought that would be a little too much, the End is already a bunch of islands anyway.
 And also, would be almost impossible to find an Elytra.

 Obs: Its not deleting an actual chunk.
 I wasn't being able to delete an exact chunk, so i deleted less than a chunk many times, but the result is almost the same.
 Although if i deleted an exact chunk i could save the End Frame chunk.

+If somehow you have trouble using the plugin, you can try to download an example map i left in the repository and use as it is, or use as a base to let the plugin delete the chunks that will come.
+I already set the portal frame at the stronghold.